GK67/SR-Novel-Website/README.md

 4.2.2.9 Summary

-### 5. Details and Design Of Website, like memtioned before we are not super focus on front-end
+### 5. Details and Design Of Website, like memtioned before we are not super focus on front-end (UI Folder)

 5.1 Main page